FerdinaKusumah/face-recognition-webservice/README.md

 ### This service will display name and face positions from famous technology founder

 ## Train process
-* Go to train folder then unzip file train.zip to current dir
-* run  `python3 train.py` to train all images inside train folder then save all training result to folder model in root dir
+* Go to train folder then run  `python3 train.py` to train all images inside train folder then save all training result to folder model in root dir
     * Note: this may take sometime to wait train all images to finish.
 * Or you can use prebuild model inside folder model instead.